Supplier Code of Conduct

 4. Migrant Workers.
 Suppliers should pay particular attention to the risks of exploitation that both domestic and foreign migrant workers face.
 Suppliers must respect migrant workers' rights and not discriminate against migrant workers.
 Migrant workers must have the same employment protections and rights afforded to local employees, where legally permissible.
 Suppliers may only engage workers who have a legal right to work unless the workers are related to an approved program with refugee populations (in which case ZWBF will assess these projects on a case by case basis).
 If Suppliers engage foreign or domestic migrant workers, such workers must be engaged in full compliance with the immigration and labour laws of the host country.
 Workers must be able to voluntarily terminate contracts without penalty upon reasonable or legally applicable notice.

 5. Wages and Benefits.
 Suppliers are required to pay their workers, including contract workers and those paid by piece rate, in a timely manner and provide compensation (including minimum wages and allowances, overtime pay, benefits, and paid leave) in a manner that satisfies or exceeds applicable laws.
-In countries where such laws do not exist, Suppliers are encouraged to pay wages that meet or exceed industry average, pay overtime at a rate exceeding the regular hourly compensation rate, and maintain policies that provide worker benefits, such as leave.
+In countries where such laws do not exist, Suppliers are encouraged to pay living wages, pay overtime at a rate exceeding the regular hourly compensation rate, and maintain policies that provide worker benefits, such as leave.
 Suppliers are required to provide equal pay for work of “equal or comparable value”, without discrimination.
 Suppliers must show upon request that legal wages for regular and overtime hours are correctly calculated.
 Suppliers should regularly review worker salaries to evaluate whether workers earn enough to meet their basic needs and the needs of their family and adjust accordingly at least every two years.

 Pay Methods.
 Suppliers are required to provide their workers with timely pay stubs or similar documentation that includes an explanation for the basis of their compensation in a manner that workers can understand.
 Deductions from wages as a disciplinary measure are not permitted.
 Suppliers are encouraged to transition from cash payments to digital wage payment systems.